Mxnxn/facebook-clone/README.md

 - [x] Add Projection in API
 - [x] Chat module(Used websockets)
 - [x] Save previous chat to database
-- [ ] Friends module(User can send friend request and accept/block)

 # Technologies used #